Theory of Computation

 📚

-Exam 3 to be scheduled during finals week
+(Optional) review to be scheduled during study week

 Present-day computers are built of transistors and wires, but they could just as well be built, according to the same principles, from valves and water pipes, or from sticks and string.
 The principles are the essence of what makes a computer compute.
 One of the most remarkable things about computers is that their essential nature transcends technology.